-- The Housing First approach is welcomed and is the right direction for the HSCP. - The Third Sector Representative fed back comments from the Third Sector that there was a question of how the current position was derived, as this was unexpected and there were no discussions prior to this.
+- The Housing First approach is welcomed and is the right direction for the HSCP. - The Third Sector Representative advised that they had been a member of the HARSAG and supported the move to a Housing First model, where this was the right solution for the individual; however had concerns with the scale of cuts proposed to the Third Sector.
+These concerns were specifically regarding how the current position was derived, as this was unexpected and there were no discussions prior to this.
 Also raised concern that the scale of job losses was unknown and of the short timescales for the closure of services.
+They were also of the view that there was a lack of sensitivity in the paper regarding the scale of job losses.
+Also stated that withdrawal of services could result in empty buildings across the city.